Cold Brew

 Sweetness

-Cold brew often tastes naturally mellow because of the brewing process, but it isn’t sugary.
-Syrups like vanilla or caramel can add sweetness if desired.
-See sweetness options.
+Cold brew tastes naturally mellow, but it isn’t sweet.
+Syrups like vanilla or caramel can be added if desired.

 Additions

-• Nitro — cold brew infused with nitrogen, creating a creamy texture without milk
+• Nitro = infused with nitrogen for a creamy texture without milk

 Common Confusion